aspyatkin/vagrant-chef-zero-boilerplate/README.md

 $ script/init
 ```

 The last command installs necessary Ruby gems along with [vagrant-helpers](https://github.com/aspyatkin/vagrant-helpers) plugin and initializes [Berkshelf](https://github.com/berkshelf/berkshelf) cookbook manager.
-It also creates a directory `.well-known` in your `$HOME`, downloads a default Vagrant private key and generates sample databag encryption keys.
+It also creates a directory `.well-known` in `$HOME`, downloads a default Vagrant private key and generates sample databag encryption keys.

+One may want to run `rm -rf .git` so as to start an infrastructure repository from scratch.

 ## Launch virtual machine instances